How an 83-year-old Russian led an invading enemy right into an ambush

-No matter how many times history proves it, invading armies still trust Russian peasants to help them and it always blows up in their faces.
+No matter how many times history proves it, invading enemies still trust Russian peasants to help them and it always blows up in their faces.
 The Mongols seem to be the only ones who had no problems with the Russians, but that’s because they pretty much killed all the Russians they met.

 The French didn’t learn from the failed Swedish invasion of Russia and the Germans didn’t learn from the failed French invasion, either.
 Even individual units failed to learn from Europe’s past mistakes.

 In June 1941, the invading Nazi German army swept into Russia during the now-infamous Operation Barbarossa.
 By February 1942, they had failed to take Moscow, but the Soviet Union had yet to turn the war around.
 Fighting was still heavy and very much in favor of the Germans along the Eastern Front.